kloczek/zabbix-templates/Service Zabbix Server/README.md

     - changed resolution to 1200x300
   - Items:
     - added all items descriptions
-    - remove quotes around processes names to make migration from standard zabbix template easier
-    - rename all process::* items to ```proc::*``` (keep it in sync with proxy template)
-    - remove proc::busy::db watchdog % item (there is no such zabbix server process)
     - new items:
       - ```proc::busy::alert manager %```
       - ```proc::busy::db watchdog %```